bampli/doc/docs/content/posts/stage.md

     RM1[RM1 $20/u]-- raw material --> A1[A 15min/u]-- work in process --> C1[C 10min/u]
 {{< /mermaid >}}

-Then, **C processes the WIP for 10 minutes**.
+Then, **C processes the WIP** for 10 minutes.
 Please note that the C input is not RM1 anymore, since it was already transformed by A. It is also implied in the production flow diagram that:

 - RM1 is a **resource** to A, and WIP is a **resource** to C as well.
 - RM1 is an **external** asset, since it comes from outside the process.